Welcome to Human Trafficking: Awareness and Reporting

 To earn your 3 hours of continuing education credit you must read this course and then take a short quiz on what you read.

 You will find the link to take the quiz at the end of the course.

 This continuing education course has been designed to meet the educational needs of massage therapists, but it is also good general information for anyone that wants to learn how to help victims of Human Trafficking.
-The section on local help and resources is specific to the state of Florida, but the rest of the course applies to all states.
+There are two sections on local help and resources, one specific for Florida and one specific for Texas, but the rest of the course applies to all states.